 I’m now closing that Facebook page.

-For years I’ve been uncomfortable with Facebook, and called them out for their exploitation of a userbase which is mostly unaware of how their personal information is being exploited.
+For years I’ve been uncomfortable with Facebook, and called them out for their abuse of a userbase which is mostly unaware of how their personal information is being exploited.

 Facebook says it cares, but umpteen years of privacy scandals have proven that to be false.

 Quitting Facebook is hard enough for many people, I don’t want to give anybody another reason to stay.